 On the Account Information screen, click Add Account.

 On the Add Account dialog box, you can choose the E-mail Account option which automatically sets up your Gmail account in Outlook.
 To do this, enter your name, email address, and the password for your Gmail account twice.
 Click Next.
+(If you are using two-factor authentication, you’ll need to get an “app password” from this page.)

 The progress of the setup displays.
 The automatic process may or may not work.